 Start the day excited to make a difference...end the day knowing you did.
 Come join our team.

-This position is accountable to prepare patients and perform routine computerized tomography (CT) scan procedures in accordance with physicians' orders and the procedure manual.
-The CT Technologist produces high quality images and prepares/presents them with appropriate comparison studies and other exam results or pertinent patient information to the Radiologist for timely interpretation.
-Additionally, the CT Technologist supports the mission, vision, values, and strategic initiatives of Mary Washington Healthcare and demonstrates a commitment of quality service to our patients and their families, the community, the physicians, and our Associates.
+This position is accountable to prepare patients and perform routine mammography procedures/examinations in accordance with providers' orders, ACR and MQSA guidelines, the procedure manual, and exam protocols under the supervision of a Radiologist.
+The Mammography Technologist is also responsible for performing bone densitometry studies.
+The Mammography Technologist produces high quality images and prepares/presents them with appropriate comparison studies and other exam results or pertinent patient information to the Radiologist for timely interpretation.

 Essential Functions & Responsibilities:

-Prepares patients for CT examinations by confirming physicians' orders, verifying patients' identities, and obtaining adequate medical histories to ensure the appropriateness of examinations and facilitate timely accurate diagnosis of the patient.
+Prepares patients for mammography examinations by confirming providers' orders/screening criteria, verifying patients' identities, and obtaining adequate medical histories to ensure the appropriateness of examinations and facilitate timely, accurate diagnosis of the patient.

-Performs CT examinations/procedures on all patient age groups and maintains clinical competency as evidenced by completion of an annual Competency Based Orientation Tool for Clinical Associates in CT.
 Adheres to departmental policies, procedures, standards, and protocols to ensure effective departmental operations and quality patient care.
-Demonstrates a high degree of knowledge and understanding of CT services/activities.
+Demonstrates a high degree of knowledge and understanding of Mammography services/operations.

-Maintains a safe environment for patients, personnel, and visitors by requiring and supporting the establishment, maintenance, and education of an effective safety management program.
-Adheres to radiation safety practices for patients, personnel, and self; including principles of time, distance, and shielding where possible.
+Maintains a safe environment for patients, personnel, and visitors.
+Adheres to radiation safety practices; including principles of time, distance, and shielding where possible.

 Effectively interacts with students, consistently providing supervision and instruction.
-Is supportive of the MWH School of Radiologic Technology and the CT cross-training program.
+Is supportive of the MWH School of Radiologic Technology and the Mammography cross-training program.

 Monitors and maintains an adequate inventory of supplies and materials to ensure their continued availability and non-interruption of services.

-Six months' relevant experience required (minimum of three in CT Scan OR successful and documented completion of MWHC/MIF cross-training program).
+Six months relevant experience required; (minimum of three months in mammography preferred or successful and documented completion of MWHC/MIF cross-training program)